From freelance to office

 - Noise, noise, noise

-It doesn’t really matter whether you’re in Thailand grabbing your suncream or seating by your office desk enjoying the last sip of your 2nd cup of coffee, you still have to do your job.
+It doesn’t really matter whether you’re in Thailand grabbing your suncream or sitting by your office desk enjoying the last sip of your 2nd cup of coffee, you still have to do your job.
 A great motivation, right?

 Want to share your own experience?
 Find me on LinkedIn to discuss :)